hacl-star/hacl-star/code/README.md

 + Curve25519 (memory safety, overflow safety, functional correctness, side channel resistance)

 Currently unverified and partially-verified primitives are kept in the `experimental` directory.
-They will be moved out of this directory to `code` once their verification is complete.
+They will be moved out of this directory to a subdirectory of `code` once their verification is complete.

 ## Extraction to C and execution